jcupak/DanGribbin/README.md

 ### Scraping the Data

+Figure 2.
+Source songs.html

+In order to create data files from the contents of the web pages, I wrote Python code to "scrape" the web pages.
+Fortunately, the data I was looking for was always placed inside table components with a repeated format.
+I was able to extract the data and place it in a CSV (Comma Separated Value) text file and sort it.

+Other data, such as song lyrics, event information, or images required the creation of separate text and image files.

 ### Creating Web Pages

 By using Python and Bootstrap layout templates, I was able to create a base HTML template which contained only the common header, navigation links, and footer.